 - Corporate Worship - The purpose of our weekly gatherings is to assemble the Body of Christ to openly worship God the Father, through His Son Jesus Christ, in the power of the Holy Spirit.
 We are less committed to a particular style of worship and more committed to the content and manner of our worship.
 Our commitment is to worship in a manner that honors Jesus Christ; conveying theologically accurate substance while utilizing the best of old and new material.

-- Salvation and Discipleship - Salvation involves the redemption of the whole man, and is offered freely to all who accept Jesus Christ as Savior and Lord, who by His own blood obtained eternal redemption for the believer.
+- Salvation and Discipleship - Salvation involves the redemption of the whole man, and is offered freely to all who receive Jesus Christ as Savior and Lord, who by His own blood obtained eternal redemption for the believer.
 There is no salvation apart from personal faith in Jesus Christ.
 In salvation the Holy Spirit indwells a believer, it is at this point that discipleship begins.
 We believe Discipleship is the intentional process of learning to become more like Christ in all that we do!
 Since we seek to Glorify God in Christ through the power of the Holy Spirit we are committed to a bible based discipleship process.

 Jeremy was born in Wood River, Illinois in 1976.
 He spent most of his upbringing in St. Charles, Missouri.
 Jeremy earned a Bachelor of Arts degree in Communication with a minor in Religious Education from Missouri Baptist College in St. Louis, Missouri.
 Later, he also earned a Master of Divinity degree in Church Ministry and Leadership form The Southern Baptist Theological Seminary in Louisville, Kentucky.
 In 2001, he was ordained and licensed in Poplar Grove, Kentucky.